Avinash-chande/QUIZMASTER-HUB/examonline/README.md

 time but also obtain fast and accurate results.

- QUIZMASTER-HUBis an online test simulator is to take online examination, test in an efficient manner and no time wasting for manually checking of the test paper.
+ Quizmaster-hub is an online test simulator is to take online examination, test in an efficient manner and no time wasting for manually checking of the test paper.
 The main objective of this web based Quizmaster-hub is to efficiently evaluate the student thoroughly through a fully automated system that not only